xharris/blankejs/love2d/lua/blanke/docs/entity_creation.md

 # Manual Step-By-Step
 ## 1. Create the script
 **Search** `Add a script`
-This can be renamed to whatever, but it is best if you name is the same as your Entity class name.
+This can be renamed to whatever, but it is best if the name is the same as your Entity class name.
 For example: An entity class named "Player" would go in `Player.lua`.

 ## 2. Create the class
 `BlankE.addEntity("Player")`